djeada/Vtk-Examples/notes/08_integration_with_other_tools.md

 The Insight Segmentation and Registration Toolkit (ITK) is tailored for image analysis, particularly in the biomedical field.
 When combined with VTK, ITK excels in processing and visualizing medical images.
 Features include:

-- **A comprehensive set of image processing algorithms** for segmentation, registration, and analysis.
+- A **comprehensive set of image processing algorithms** for segmentation, registration, and analysis.
-- **Cross-platform support**, making it suitable for a variety of applications.
+- **Cross-platform support** makes it suitable for a variety of applications.
 - **Integration with VTK** enables advanced visualization of processed images, enhancing insights into complex medical data.

 Learn more on the [official ITK website](https://itk.org/).